-A group of NSAs that form a Service Plane will be self-regulating.
+A group of NSAs that together form a Service Plane will be self-regulating.
 Misbehaving NSAs will be called to account by the community, and in the worst case such a NSA will be removed from the Service Plane.
 There are no automated mechanisms for removing an NSA deemed to be “misbehaving”.

 Access to the Service Plane

-An NSI Connection Service request is any RA to PA Connection Service message as listed in table 2 of GFD-R-P.212.
-An Ultimate Requester Agent (uRA) is a Requester Agent NSA that is the originator of a Connection Service request, and responsible for providing users/applications access to NSI connection services.
-They are the source of NSI Connection Service messages into the Service Plane, initiating messaging at the root of the tree or start of the chain, hence the “Ultimate” requester agent.
+An NSI Connection Service request is any RA to PA Connection Service message as listed in table 2 of the NSI Connection Service v2.0 [GFD.212].
+An Ultimate Requester Agent (uRA) is a Requester Agent that is the originator of a Connection Service request, and responsible for providing users/applications access to NSI connection services.
+The uRA is the source of NSI Connection Service messages in the Service Plane, initiating messaging at the root of the tree or start of the chain, hence the designation of “Ultimate” requester agent.

-The uRA is responsible for establishing the identity of the entity (end user or machine) requesting access to the NSI Connection Services.
+The uRA is responsible for establishing the identity of the Originating Entity that has requested access to the NSI Connection Services.
 How this identity is established is a local matter (TLS client authentication, authentication through Identity Provider, local user accounts, access tokens, etc.).

-The uRA MUST determine the identity of the requesting entity.
+The uRA MUST determine the identity of the Originating Entity.

-The uRA is also responsible for authorizing the entity’s access to the Service Plane after having established the entity’s identity.
-How the uRA authorizes a user is a local matter, and may be something as simple as providing access if the user’s identity can be established (open policy) or something more restrictive based on an authorization server (restrictive policy).
+The uRA is also responsible for authorizing the Originating Entity’s access to the Service Plane after having established its identity.
+How the uRA authorizes a user is a local matter, and may be something as simple as providing access if the identity of the Originating Entity can be established (open policy) or something more restrictive based on an authorization server (restrictive policy).

-The uRA MUST authorize the entity’s access to the Service Plane.
+The uRA MUST authorize access to the Service Plane by the Originating Entity.

-The uRA is also responsible for traceability of requests for the purpose of security auditing by other NSA within the network involved in a specific connection service instance.
+The uRA is also responsible for traceability of requests for the purpose of security auditing by other NSA within the network involved in a specific Connection Service instance.

-The reference to the originating entity’s identity information is added to the NSI message header, along with the NSA identifier of the uRA, and sent to all peer PA participating in the Connection Service request.
-The originating uRA must maintain a local audit log of the originating reference and the NSI message for future reference.
+The reference to the Originating Entity’s identity information is added to the NSI message header, along with the NSA identifier of the uRA, and sent to all peer PA participating in the Connection Service request.
+The uRA must maintain a local audit log of the originating reference and the NSI message for future reference.

-The uRA MUST populate each NSI Connection Service message with a reference to the requesting entity’s identity.

 The uRA MUST populate each NSI Connection Service message with its unique NSA identifier.

+The uRA MUST populate each NSI Connection Service message with a reference to the Originating Entity’s identity.

-It MUST be possible for an NSA in the network to back trace this identity reference to the originating uRA of the Connection Service request, and resolve the reference to the identity of the originating entity.
+It MUST be possible for an NSA in the network to back trace this identity reference to the originating uRA of the Connection Service request, and resolve the reference to the identity of the Originating Entity.

-Any NSA can authenticate an entity as long as this NSA is a part of a secure NSI Service Plane as describe earlier in this document.
+Any NSA can authenticate a Originating Entity as long as this NSA is a part of a secure NSI Service Plane as describe earlier in this document.
 This includes authentication done by user applications that have an integrated NSA.